dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

 ## Micro-ops {#sec:sec_UOP}

-Microprocessors with the x86 architecture translate complex CISC-like instructions into simple RISC-like microoperations, abbreviated as $\mu$ops or $\mu$ops.
-A simple addition instruction such as `ADD rax, rbx` generates only one $\mu$op, while a more complex instruction like `ADD rax, [mem]` may generate two: one for reading from the `mem` memory location into a temporary (un-named) register, and one for adding it to the `rax` register.
-The instruction `ADD [mem], rax` generates three $\mu$ops: one for reading from memory, one for adding, and one for writing the result back to memory.
+Microprocessors with the x86 architecture translate complex CISC-like instructions into simple RISC-like microoperations, abbreviated as $\mu$ops.
+A simple addition instruction such as `ADD rax, rbx` generates only one $\mu$op, while a more complex instruction like `ADD rax, [mem]` may generate two: one for loading from the `mem` memory location into a temporary (un-named) register, and one for adding it to the `rax` register.
+The instruction `ADD [mem], rax` generates three $\mu$ops: one for loading from memory, one for adding, and one for storing the result back to memory.
+Even though x86 ISA is a register-memory architecture, after $\mu$ops conversion, it becomes a load-store architecture since memory is only accessed via load/store $\mu$ops.

 The main advantage of splitting instructions into micro operations is that $\mu$ops can be executed: